ssimunic/BracketDB/README.md

-Bracket
+Bracket - JSON database using ORM for PHP prototyping
 =======

-Prototyping JSON database using ORM